chaoge525/soafee_demo/documentation/validations.rst

 FVP-Base: Build Image Including Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build images which include tests for the fvp-base machine, the process is similar to the example given in :ref:`quickstart_fvp-base`, but includes appending an additional configuration file ``:meta-ewaol-config/kas/tests.yml`` to the kas build command, which adds tests to the build.
+To build images which include tests for the FVP-Base, the process is similar to the example given in :ref:`quickstart_fvp-base`, but includes appending an additional configuration file ``:meta-ewaol-config/kas/tests.yml`` to the kas build command, which adds tests to the build.
 The process is:

 * Download the `FVP_Base_RevC-2xAEMvA_11.14_21.tgz`_ "Armv-A Base AEM FVP FOC (Linux)" package from Arm's website.
 You need to have an account and be logged